-Jüri Arrak (born 1936 in Tallinn) is a legend of Estonian contemporary art, one of the country´s most appraised and beloved artists.
+Jüri Arrak (1936-2022) is a legend of Estonian contemporary art, one of the country´s most appraised and beloved artists.
 While his ouvre is highly versatile, including artistic metalwork, carpets, installations, happenings, he is best known for his paintings and prints.

 Arrak entered the art scene in 1960s, soon developing into one of the leading figures in this arena.
 His early work includes syrrealistic drawings influenced by Salvador Dali and Pablo Picasso.
 The main elements of the artist´s later signature style were already present here, including contrasting colours, deformation of figure and space, humour, sensitive social nerve.